Green building: Materials efficiency

 Furthermore, embodied energy comparisons can help deduce the selection of building material and its efficiency.
 Wood production emits less CO_{2} than concrete and steel if produced in a sustainable way just as steel can be produced more sustainably through improvements in technology (e.g. EAF) and energy recycling/carbon capture(an underutilized potential for systematically storing carbon in the built environment).

 The EPA (Environmental Protection Agency) also suggests using recycled industrial goods, such as coal combustion products, foundry sand, and demolition debris in construction projects.
 Energy efficient building materials and appliances are promoted in the United States through energy rebate programs.

 A 2022 report from the Boston Consulting Group found that, investments in developing greener forms of cement, iron, and steel lead to bigger greenhouse gas reductions compared with investments in electricity and aviation.
+In addition, the process of making cement without producing CO_{2} is unavoidable.
+However, using pozzolans clinkers can reduce CO_{2} emission while in the process of making cement.

 Indoor environmental quality enhancement

-The Indoor Environmental Quality (IEQ) category in LEED standards, one of the five environmental categories, was created to provide comfort, well-being, and productivity of occupants.
+The Indoor Environmental Quality (IEQ) category in LEED standards, one of the five environmental categories, was created to enhance comfort, well-being, and productivity of occupants.
 The LEED IEQ category addresses design and construction guidelines especially: indoor air quality (IAQ), thermal quality, and lighting quality.

 Indoor Air Quality seeks to reduce volatile organic compounds, or VOCs, and other air impurities such as microbial contaminants.
 Buildings rely on a properly designed ventilation system (passively/naturally or mechanically powered) to provide adequate ventilation of cleaner air from outdoors or recirculated, filtered air as well as isolated operations (kitchens, dry cleaners, etc.) from other occupancies.
 During the design and construction process choosing construction materials and interior finish products with zero or low VOC emissions will improve IAQ.
 Most building materials and cleaning/maintenance products emit gases, some of them toxic, such as many VOCs including formaldehyde.
 These gases can have a detrimental impact on occupants' health, comfort, and productivity.
 Avoiding these products will increase a building's IEQ.
 LEED, HQE and Green Star contain specifications on use of low-emitting interior.
 Draft LEED 2012 is about to expand the scope of the involved products.
 BREEAM limits formaldehyde emissions, no other VOCs.
 MAS Certified Green is a registered trademark to delineate low VOC-emitting products in the marketplace.
 The MAS Certified Green Program ensures that any potentially hazardous chemicals released from manufactured products have been thoroughly tested and meet rigorous standards established by independent toxicologists to address recognized long-term health concerns.
 These IAQ standards have been adopted by and incorporated into the following programs: